6 UNFORGETTABLE DAY TRIPS FROM DARWIN

 Fishing tours don’t come cheap however you do get an experienced fishing guide, all your equipment, lunch, transfers and a chance to catch some delicious barramundi.

-The Tiwi Islands include two main islands Bathurst and Melville, which are located 80km north of Darwin.
-If you want to experience the traditional Aboriginal way of life and culture, then this is one of the best day trips from Darwin.
+The Tiwi Islands include two main islands Bathurst and Melville, located 80km north of Darwin.
+If you want to experience the traditional Aboriginal way of life and culture, this is one of the best day trips from Darwin.

 What to see in the tiwi Islands